kubernetes/enhancements/keps/sig-instrumentation/647-apiserver-tracing/README.md

 ###### How can an operator determine if the feature is in use by workloads?
   This is an operator-facing feature.
 Look for traces to see if tracing is enabled.

+###### How can someone using this feature know that it is working for their instance?
+  Look for spans.
+If you see them, then it is working.

+###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?
+  N/A

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?
-  - OpenTelemetry does not currently expose metrics about the number of traces successfully sent: https://github.com/open-telemetry/opentelemetry-go/issues/2547

-###### What are the reasonable SLOs (Service Level Objectives) for the above SLIs?
   N/A

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?
-  N/A
+  Yes, those are being added in OpenTelemetry, and we will use them once they are present: https://github.com/open-telemetry/opentelemetry-go/issues/2547

 ### Dependencies